Children with Cancer are at Increased Risk for Bullying in School

 -It's very important to be nice to kids who look, move, or learn differently from other classmates.
 They might be going through something scary, like cancer.

 It is natural for children to have questions about peers with visible differences.
-Special Books by Special Kids is a great resource for teaching children about the many ways that people can look, move, and live.
+Special Books by Special Kids is a great resource for teaching children about the ways that people look, move, and live.
 For families who have a child unable to attend school, Monkey in my Chair can help bridge the gap between the child with cancer and the rest of their class.
 Books by young people who have experienced cancer can also help children understand and normalize their peers.

 In short, talking to children about cancer can help bring down the number of children getting bullied - which should always be 0%.